-Washington, D.C., March 25, 2019 – A record 389 educators from around the world registered for the Association of American Veterinary Medical Colleges’ (AAVMC) 2019 Annual Conference and Iverson Bell Symposium in Washington, D.C.
+Washington, D.C., March 25, 2019 – A record 389 educators from around the world registered for the American Association of Veterinary Medical Colleges’ (AAVMC) 2019 Annual Conference and Iverson Bell Symposium in Washington, D.C.
 March 8-10.
 Themed “The Science of Building Effective Teams,” the meeting focused on strategies for building diverse and inclusive teams in work environments.

 Registrants from all over the world explored the subject through dozens of expert presentations, workshops and other gatherings.
 They heard from colleagues at other AAVMC institutions that have pioneered effective strategies and programs.
 They also heard from respected experts like social scientist and author Dr. Scott E. Page, NIH scientist Dr. Kara L. Hall and Inside Higher Ed Editor Scott Jascik.

 Page challenged the group to “see diversity as improving the profession… and then act to make it so” during in his presentation.
 The acclaimed University of Michigan professor cited evidence which demonstrates that diversity in groups improves performance in addressing complex tasks because diverse group members think differently and think “harder.”
 Smaller teams “disrupt,” in the sense of creative and inventive change, and larger teams develop change, he said.